Making change happen globally

 Making change happen on a global scale

-Principle 1: Global interest.
-Achieving WaterAid's mission as effectively as possible is fundamental to all we do and global interest is paramount.
+- Global interest: Achieving WaterAid's mission as effectively as possible is fundamental to all we do, and global interest is paramount.

-Principle 2: Subsidiarity.
-WaterAid international will only undertake activities that it can and will deliver more effectively than WaterAid member countries.
+- Subsidiarity: WaterAid International will only undertake activities that it can deliver more effectively than WaterAid member countries.

-Principle 3: One country, one WaterAid.
-WaterAid will only have one organisation delivering our work in each of the countries where we operate.
+- One country, one WaterAid: WaterAid will only have one organisation delivering our work in each of the countries where we operate.

 The international board and secretariat are collectively responsible for: